World Athletics C’ships: Neeraj Chopra delivers silver under a different kind of pressure

 Stockholm Diamond League: While not a major event per se, Neeraj Chopra’s current national record of 89.94m in Sweden last month, also came with his first attempt.
 Peters would eventually just shade it.

-And so when the first try was a foul and the pace was being set by three others going by past 86m, Neeraj found himself in new territory.
+And so when the first try was a foul and the pace was being set by three others going by past 86m, Chopra found himself in new territory.
 He was chasing.
 He was trying to catch up.
 He had to problem solve in conditions that made him uncomfortable.

 “Mere dimag mein ek baar bhi iss cheez ka pressure nahi tha ki mein Olympics champion hoon (I never had the pressure of being an Olympic champion),” Neeraj said in the media interaction later on.